ContinualAI/avalanche/README.md

 **Avalanche** is an *end-to-end Continual Learning library* based on **Pytorch**, born within [ContinualAI](https://www.continualai.org/) with the unique goal of providing a shared and collaborative open-source (MIT licensed) codebase for fast prototyping, training and reproducible evaluation of continual learning algorithms.

+> :warning: Looking for **continual learning baselines**?
+In the [CL-Baseline](https://github.com/ContinualAI/continual-learning-baselines) sibling project based on Avalanche we reproduce seminal papers results you cand directly use in **your experiments**!

 Avalanche can help Continual Learning researchers in several ways:

 - *Write less code, prototype faster & reduce errors*
-- *Improve reproducibility*
-- *Improve modularity and reusability*
+- *Improve reproducibility, modularity and reusability*
 - *Increase code efficiency, scalability & portability*
 - *Augment impact and usability of your research products*